Elections 2022: What is it like to win a seat by coin toss?

 What are the rules in the event of a tie?

-Guidance issued to returning officers for elections in Wales states if two candidates for "the only or last seat to be allocated, you must decide between the candidates by lot".
+Guidance issued to returning officers for elections in Wales states if two candidates are tied for "the only or last seat to be allocated, you must decide between the candidates by lot".

 The method of drawing lots is then up to the returning officer, who oversees the election.